roguehashrate/moStard/README.md

 # moStard

-moStard is a web app for exploring the [nostr](https://github.com/nostr-protocol) protocol.
+moStard is a Monero first [nostr](https://github.com/nostr-protocol) application.

 ## Please don't trust my app with your nsec